top of page

 Lindholm at work

 For more than three decades, my approach to painting was to represent a life in a portrait.
-I didn't want to represent just the subject's likeness, but incorporate their style, their personality, their surroundings, and even their energy if I could.
-For the most part, these concepts were represented by pose, color, lighting and objects included in the painting -- typical of most representational portrait work.
-In the process of getting my Masters (Fine Art), I explored a more conceptual process, and it completely changed the way I approach a painting.
+I didn't want to convey just the subject's likeness, but incorporate their style, personality, surroundings, and energy if I could.
+For the most part, these concepts were represented by pose, color, lighting, and objects included in the painting -- typical of most representational portrait work.
+In the process of getting my MFA, I explored a more conceptual process, and it completely changed the way I approach painting.
 That is what you see today.

 I primarily paint in oil.
-The paintings represent the entanglements of places, subjects, memories and metaphor and all their simultaneous existence.
-The visual image of a landscape may be physically woven with the image of my subject and then translated onto the panel through multiple layers of paint.
+The paintings represent the entanglements of places, subjects, memories, or metaphors, and all their simultaneous existence.
+The visual image of a landscape may be woven with the image of my subject and then translated onto the panel through multiple layers of paint.
 Visually, they are meant to intertwine the dimensions where they appear to be receding and emerging within the energy in unison.
+It is a quantum exploration.

-I imagine myself standing looking out a window at the cold, snowy Rockies while remembering the warm sunshine and perfectly clear, black-blue water of the Baltic.
-In that moment, I am in both places at the same time and experiencing both equally.
+I imagine myself standing looking out a window at the snowy Rockies while remembering the warm sunshine and perfectly clear, black-blue water of the Baltic.
+At that moment, I am in both places at the same time and experiencing both equally.
 The air is different, the sounds and smells as well, but the senses are all engaged.
-That quantum mixing of energies -- their entanglement -- is what my work represents.
-Memories woven with experiences, past, present and future.
-The actions of one always effects and affects simultaneously in ways that are seen and unseen.
+That quantum mixing of energies -- their entanglement -- is what my work is about -- Memories woven with experiences, past, present, and future.
+The actions of one always effect and affect simultaneously in ways that are seen and unseen.

 b., 1961, Akron, Ohio

-Jamie Lindholm is an American artist and painter working primarily with Oils.
-She creates complex woven paintings connecting emotions, experiences, figures, and memories culminating in conceptual work about our entanglements.
+Jamie Lindholm is an American artist, writer, teacher, and mentor living near Boulder, Colorado.
+She is most known for her complex oil paintings visually weaving people, places, and memories that culminate in conceptual work about our human entanglements.

-Lindholm’s art has been exhibited throughout the United States, as well as in Sweden.
-Her work is in the permanent collections of the International Securities Exchange (NYC), Dancker, Sellew & Douglas (NJ), Somerset County Parks of New Jersey as well as private collections in the United States, Switzerland, Australia, and Sweden.
+Lindholm’s art has been exhibited throughout the United States.
+Notable venues include the Wausau Museum of Contemporary Art, the Rockwell Museum, the Salmagundi Club, the National Arts Club, the Brookgreen Gardens Museum, and the Customs House Museum.
+Her work is in the permanent collections of the International Securities Exchange and Dancker, Sellew & Douglas, as well as private collections in the United States, Switzerland, Australia, and Sweden.

 I don't spam, but will occasionally send out email.
 If you want special news and announcements, add your email address here!